 Your assessment and the associated rubric should already be available for your course in LiveText.com.
 LiveText is an assessment management tool that is used to assist faculty and staff in the process of assessment.
-Please login into LiveText.com to review the assessment and rubric after the first few weeks of classes and contact Tony Romero at
+Please login into LiveText.com to review the assessment and rubric after the first few weeks of classes and contact Tony Romero at TONY.ROMERO@UCDENVER.EDUTONY.ROMERO@UCDENVER.EDUTONY.ROMERO.

-TONY.ROMERO@UCDENVER.EDUTONY.ROMERO@UCDENVER.EDUif you have any questions.